ayoayco/blog/_posts/2024-01-14-notes-on-upgrading-mastodon.md

 But like a lot of software products out there, setting it up once is not enough... maintainers of servers in this federated social network need to upgrade every once in a while.

-So here I put some notes as I recently did it; so the future me will thank me... because the current me hates the past me for not doing so the few times I did it
+Here, I put some notes as I recently did it; so the future me will thank me... because the current me hates the past me for not doing so the few times I did it

 ## Mastodon Administration 101